-How do I perform an Isotropic Virtual Planes probe run?
+To perform an Isotropic Virtual Planes probe run

 - 1. Start the Serial Section Manager and define the first section. - 2.
 At low magnification, draw a contour around the region of interest. - 3.
 Switch to an appropriate high magnification, and then click Probes>Isotropic Virtual Planes.
 Stereo Investigator displays the Isotropic Virtual Planes dialog box.